 Kenisha Askew, M.S.Ed. is a mental health counselor by training and an advocate for community empowerment and social justice.
 A former Gates Millennium Scholar, she studied at the University of North Carolina at Chapel Hill and the University of Pennsylvania.
 With a background in public policy analysis, psychology, and African American studies, she is particularly interested in how research into racial identity and mental health can positively influence individual behavior and inform public policy.
 Kenisha currently works at Big Brothers Big Sisters Independence Region, where she serves children who are facing adversity by providing them with mentors.
 At BBBS, she also created the Mentoring and Racial Identity Training program to educate mentors on topics pertaining to race within mentoring relationships.
 In her spare time, she enjoys going for long drives, working out, and being a cool auntie to a host of nieces and nephews.

 Jacquie Biehl is a DONA International certified doula and writer.
 She studied chemistry, literature, and French at Dartmouth College and Duke University.
 Jacquie is the founder and director of Bienvenue Birth Services and works in labor support services at WakeMed Health and Hospitals of central North Carolina.
-In addition to her writing and research on language, literature, healthcare, birth, breastfeeding, and infancy, she enjoys spending time with her son, husband, and two dogs.
+In addition to her writing and research on language, literature, healthcare, birth, breastfeeding, and infancy, she enjoys spending time with her sons, husband, and dog.